GoogleCloudPlatform/marketplace-k8s-app-tools/docs/billing-integration.md

   --parameters='{..., "reportingSecret": "gs://cloud-marketplace-tools/reporting_secrets/fake_reporting_secret.yaml"}'
 ```

-Alternately, you can download and apply this secret to your target namespace and then point your application to it.
+Alternately, you can download and apply this secret to your target namespace and then point your application to it:

 ```shell
 gsutil cp gs://cloud-marketplace-tools/reporting_secrets/fake_reporting_secret.yaml .